sys-bio/ratesb_python/README.md

 - Implement stoichiometry checks for mass actions.
 - Perform checks after default classification to optimize performance.

+## Known bugs

+- checks with no argument does not work properly

 ## Contact

 For additional queries, please contact Longxuan Fan at longxuan@usc.edu.